My Super Simple Mushy Peas Recipe

 A true British side dish that’s most commonly found served in fish and chip shops all over the UK.
 Traditional mushy peas are served on the side of a piece of battered fish and a portion of chips.
 While different regions of the country put their own spin on it, I like to keep it super simple.

-To this day the most memorable fish, chips, and mushy peas I’ve eaten were in the Cotswolds.
+To this day, the most memorable fish, chips, and mushy peas I’ve eaten were in the Cotswolds.
 Pretty sure I ate O’s mushy peas (he thought they were “weird”) as well as mine, they were that good!

 While many mushy pea recipes use dried marrowfat peas, fresh peas, or even frozen garden peas, I’m a traditionalist, so marrowfat peas are the only option!
 In Australia, canned marrowfat peas are more readily available in supermarkets than dried, so that is what I use for this recipe.

 Only have dried marrowfat peas on hand?
 While canned peas do all the hard work for you as they have already been soaked and seasoned before canning, you can always make mushy peas from dried marrowfats by soaking the dried peas overnight in a large saucepan full of salted water and roughly a teaspoon of bicarbonate of soda (baking soda).
-The next morning, take the soaked peas, drain them and rinse well.
+The next morning, take the soaked peas, drain them, and rinse well.
 Pop back into the saucepan with enough water to cover and simmer for 25 – 30 minutes until soft.
-I then drain off a bit of the liquid, mash it with a knob of butter til you get the perfect texture and season.
+I then drain off a bit of the liquid, mash it with a knob of butter til you get the perfect texture and seasoning.

 Here’s a few simple ingredients you need to get started

-- Butter
+• Butter

-- Sea salt flakes & freshly ground black pepper (optional)
+• Sea salt flakes & freshly ground black pepper (optional)

-- Mint Jelly (optional).
+• Mint Jelly (optional).
 Alternatively, you could add a little fresh mint or mint sauce.

 Equipment

 You’ll need a strainer to drain your peas, a fork or potato masher to mash them, and a small saucepan to cook them in.
 That’s it!
-See I told you this was going to be a simple one.
+See, I told you this was going to be a simple one.

 If you are making quite a large batch of mushy peas and want to cut down on the mashing by hand, you could always give them a quick blitz in the food processor.
 As I like mine with a little texture – chunky if you will, a simple fork is my weapon of choice.